datatong/google-homepage/README.md

 This is my first TOP web dev project.
-This project is recreating the google homepage.
+This project is recreating the design of the google homepage with HTML and CSS.